 This, of course, depends on the type of car you are transporting.
 If it is a vintage, classic, or luxury vehicle, you’ll probably want either fully enclosed transport with soft tie-downs, or have your car “top loaded.”
 Both these options cost more, but your vehicle will travel protected from road debris and environmental damage.

 Be clear on how and where your car will be loaded.
-You may opt for door-to-door auto transport, or terminal to terminal.
+You may opt for door-to-door auto transport or terminal-to-terminal.
 Check with your carrier to see if they can navigate to your business or residence.
-Difficult driveways and narrow street are some of these issues that could make door-to-door delivery problematic, so you might need to meet the carrier at an agreed upon location.
+Difficult driveways and narrow streets are some of these issues that could make door-to-door delivery problematic, so you might need to meet the carrier at an agreed-upon location.

 Moving a car is rarely done on a whim, so to make sure your car arrives on time, advanced planning is needed.
 The auto carrier company you choose should let you know when you can expect your vehicle to be loaded and delivered.
 Be patient and be aware of unavoidable delays, and your car will soon be safely delivered.
 And you will have had a stress-free vehicle shipping experience.